Ghosn vows to stay in Japan if granted bail

-Tokyo District Court will later Monday consider the 64-year-old's latest petition for bail but has already rejected Ghosn's previous applications, judging him a flight risk who might seek to destroy evidence.
+The Tokyo District Court will later Monday consider the 64-year-old's latest petition for bail but has already rejected previous applications, judging Ghosn a flight risk who might seek to destroy evidence.

 "As the court considers my bail application, I want to emphasise that I will reside in Japan and respect any and all bail conditions the Court concludes are warranted," Ghosn said in a statement released by his US-based representatives.